Wilzax/CS403LoxInterpreter/README.md

 ### 1. Clone the repository to your local machine

+### 2. Navigate to the src file in your terminal

-### 2. To build the project using Cargo, Rust's build system and package manager:
+### 3. To build the project using Cargo, Rust's build system and package manager:
 cargo build

-### 3a.
+### 4a.
 To run the project in interactive mode:
 cargo run

-### 3b.
+### 4b.
 To run the project with an input file:
 cargo run src/<yourinputfilename.txt>

-### 3c.
+### 4c.
 To run tests and ensure everything is working as expected, use:
 cargo test